 All safeguarding concerns raised with the DSL (whether or not they require referral to Children's Social Care) should be recorded.
 This should include any action taken by the member of staff raising the concern and also any action taken by the designated person (eg talking to child individually, contacting parents, taking advice from other professionals etc).

 These records should be kept, as with a child protection file, securely, separate to the child's main school file.

 At the point of transfer to another school, child protection records should be transferred, securely and directly from DSL to DSL, separate to the child's main school file.
-School should ensure a record of posting is maintained and that the receiving schools records receipt of documents http://www.northumberland.gov.uk/Children/Safeguarding.aspx#safeguardingchildreninformationforschools
+School should ensure a record of posting is maintained and that the receiving school records receipt of documents